5 Surprising Events That Led To Baby Booms

 Hurricane Sandy

 Much like power failures, natural disasters, such as hurricanes, can bring couples closer together.
-In 2012, the hospitals in New Jersey noted a 34 percent increase in baby deliveries in late October of that year.
+In 2013, the hospitals in New Jersey noted a 34 percent increase in baby deliveries 9 months after Sandy hit in late October of 2012.
 When there’s a storm outside, the safest thing to do is remain indoors.
 But what will you do there?
 If the electricity is out, as happens with such storms, there are no lights, no radio or TV.
 Oh, and the bedroom is dark and warm.
 You can guess the rest.